Xfers/docs/source/index.md

 }
 ```

 This request will add a new bank account to this Xfers account.
-Bank account allow you to withdrawal your Xfers Balance to.
+You will be able to withdraw your Xfers balances to these account(s).

 #### HTTPS Request